 You are charged per pound of hanging weight.
 The amount of take-home meat will vary depending on details like the breed, butcher process, how long it hangs, etc.

-Hanging weight is determined once the animal is 'hung'.
+Hanging weight is determined immediately after the animal is harvested—-and hung.
 After it is weighed, cows 'hang' for 14-28 days.
-This is ideal for aging the meat and it improves the taste.
+This is an ideal range and it improves the taste.

 Your average price of take-home meat is calculated once final take-home meat is weighed, and that is divided by your initial quarter share payment.
 In the above scenario, we estimated $7 per pound for take-home meat.
 This includes everything from ground to roasts to tenderloin and New York steaks.

 In addition to meat, you have the option of requesting soup bones, dog bones, offal (oxtail, kidney, tongue, heart, tallow).
-Contact the farmer directly for more information.
+Contact your Farmer directly for more information.

 Many Farmers offer Standard Cut Sheet Options.
 If you want Custom Cuts (typically 20-30 minute conversation with the Butcher if you are fast at decisions!), it often costs a little more than Standard Cuts.